 If you prefer to roll your own manifest file, the format is simple: one filename per line, regular files (or symlinks to them) only.
 If you do supply your own MANIFEST, you must specify everything: the default set of files described above does not apply in this case.
-Changed in version 2.7: An existing generated MANIFEST will be regenerated without sdist comparing its modification time to the one of MANIFEST.in or setup.py.Changed in version 2.7.1: MANIFEST files start with a comment indicating they are generated.
-Files without this comment are not overwritten or removed.Changed in version 2.7.3: sdist will read a MANIFEST file if no MANIFEST.in exists, like it did before 2.7.
-See The MANIFEST.in template section for a syntax reference.
+Changed in version 3.1: An existing generated MANIFEST will be regenerated without sdist comparing its modification time to the one of MANIFEST.in or setup.py.Changed in version 3.1.3: MANIFEST files start with a comment indicating they are generated.
+Files without this comment are not overwritten or removed.Changed in version 3.2.2: sdist will read a MANIFEST file if no MANIFEST.in exists, like it used to do.
+The manifest template has one command per line, where each command specifies a set of files to include or exclude from the source distribution.
+For an example, again we turn to the Distutils' own manifest template: